JensRantil/jensrantil.github.io/content/posts/2023-11-18_ai_ml-quality-assertion.md

 it turned out to have a surprising backlash from users; They perceived our classification as accuracy having become significantly worse:

-> "Why are you unable to categorize "McDonald's"??
+> "Why are you unable to categorize 'McDonalds'??
 C'mon, I expect better from
 > your product!

 It turns out, we were not classifying some of the things we were certain about.